Common Interview Questions for College Graduates

 Establishing Your Personal Brand

 At this time, ask yourself, “How do I prove who I am?”
 Interviewing isn’t solely about selling yourself or self-promotion.
 Interviewers want to hear how you are able to use your strengths and capabilities to assist them and their company.
 Establish a relationship with your interviewer.
-Be real, honest, and transparent with your answers and in conversation.

-Most importantly, your personal brand must captivate their attention, provide relevant benefits to the company, and be memorable.
-Utilize your strengths and show improvement on your weaknesses to portray that you are the sole candidate for the position.
+Be transparent with your answers and in conversation.
+Most importantly, your personal brand must capture their attention, provide relevant benefits to the company, and be memorable.

 TAKE THE FIRST STEP!